titaniumnetwork-dev/Alu/README.md

 10. You're now ready to deploy your proxy and make a new instince of Alu!
 Click "Deploy", and wait for couple minutes for the magical code hamsters of pipeops to make it.

 11. Congrats!
-You've now made a new instance of Alu and are ready to start using it!
-Happy proxying!
+You've now made a new instance of Alu and are ready to start using it, if you've done everything right, you should have set up something like ([https://enormous-degree.pipeops.app/en/](url)!

 -Written by Mister_Matey <3